madebykind/madebykind-v3/content/for/butterflies.md

 help_intro: We don’t know all of your challenges yet, but we work with charities like yours every day.
 Here are a few ways we can help bring clarity and consistency, without creating extra complexity for your team.
 help_items:
 - title: Strategy clarity
   description: We can help you prioritise the audiences that matter most, define what you want each group to do, and agree the few outcomes you want to be known for.
-That gives you a clear foundation for planning campaigns, content and fundraising activity with confidence.
+That gives you a clear foundation for planning campaigns and content, with confidence.
 - title: Impact storytelling
   description: You’ve already got a strong mission and plenty to show for it.
-We can help shape that into a story that’s easy to understand, easy to share, and helps people feel confident supporting you.
+We can help shape that into a story that’s easy to understand, easy to share and helps people understand the impact of supporting you.
 - title: Supporter journeys
-  description: Whether someone wants to join, donate, volunteer, take part in citizen science or share your work, the path should feel simple and rewarding.
+  description: Whether someone wants to join, donate, volunteer, take part in the Big Butterfly Count or share your work, the path should feel simple and rewarding.
 We can help spot where people drop off, then make improvements that increase participation and long-term support.
 - title: Campaign system
   description: Instead of reinventing the wheel each time, we can help create a repeatable structure for campaigns, landing pages and toolkits.
 That means faster launches, clearer calls to action, and a more consistent experience for everyone engaging with your work.
 help_outro: If any of this sounds useful, we’d love to share a bit more about how we work and see if it feels like a good fit.